 The playing field across the road from the Village Hall is an excellent amenity.
 It is used for football matches and boasts a children’s play area, a basketball pitch and outdoor gym equipment (which is managed by Appleby Parish Council).
 It can also provide additional car parking during lettings.

-We intend to be as flexible as possible with all bookings and offer preferential rates for residents of Appleby Parish.
-But our standard rate for a single day hire is £100 (Plus refundable deposit £50.00) for the whole hall, this includes options for early access / later exit/clear up and additional parking on the playing field if/as required.
+We intend to be as flexible as possible with all bookings and can offer tailored rates for each user based on hourly use and the facilities required, however our standard rate for a single day hire is £75 for the whole hall.

 Rates for events requiring the hall over a longer period will be negotiated according to use, and the field can also be hired with or independently to the hall.
 However, again we intend to tailor these options to your specific needs.
 So to make a booking and for further information please email: